Rev. Dr. Daniel ThorntonHead of Worship; Master of Leadership Program Director; Director of CLASS

-He regularly produces/records and releases Worship CDs/DVDs including Christmas Presence, For Worshipers, from Worshipers, Daniel|Piano|Worship Classics 2, It is Well - Instrumentals (2011), Worship Classics (2010), Above All Else (2010), One Heart (2009), Worship Always (2009), Paradise(2008), It is Well - Vol 2(2007), It is Well - Vol 1(2006), Beyond Words (2004), and many more.
-Some of these recordings/performances are featured weekly on the NSCC TV show LifeSource and the Paradise TV shows.
+He records and produces Worship albums including Christmas Presence, For Worshipers, from Worshipers, Daniel|Piano|Worship Classics 2, It is Well - Instrumentals (2011), Worship Classics (2010), Above All Else (2010), One Heart (2009), Worship Always (2009), Paradise(2008), It is Well - Vol 2(2007), It is Well - Vol 1(2006), Beyond Words (2004), and many more.
+These recordings/performances have been featured on TV programs from LifeSource, Influencers, and Daystar.

 Daniel has performed a starring role on in an Off-Broadway premiere at the Duke Theatre on 42nd Street, New York of the new musical "Angels".
-His recent starring roles in musical theatre productions also include, Godspell, !Hero and The Prodigal.
+His starring roles in musical theatre productions also include, Godspell, !Hero and The Prodigal.

 Six years at the Sydney Conservatorium of Music and a music scholarship to London provided much of Daniel's formal training.
 During that time, the Sydney Symphony Orchestra and other prestigious ensembles performed his compositions.
 After completing his studies, Daniel was appointed Music Director for Penrith Christian Fellowship Centre, then Penrith City Church and later Worship Pastor at C3 Mt Annan.

 Daniel is an ordained minister with the Australian Christian Churches.
-His formal qualifications encompass PhD (candidate), M.Music Technology (Distinction), A.Arts (Religious Studies), LMusA (Theory), Performers Certificate T.C.L.
+His formal qualifications include PhD., Master of Music Technology (Distinction), A.Arts (Religious Studies), L.Mus.A.
+(Theory), Performers Certificate T.C.L.
 (Piano) and a Cert IV Training and Assessment.

 He has owned and run two private music schools, and also lectured for many years at a number of colleges including Hillsong College and the Paradise College of Ministry.